 Gathering ideas from multiple perspectives

 Introducing innovative methods

 1. Start with a warm-up exercise

-Ideal warm-ups before a brainstorming session should provide you with the opportunity to try improvising and generating ideas in a low-stakes context.
+Warm-ups before a brainstorming session provide you with the opportunity to improvise and generate ideas in a low-stakes context.
 Word association and improv games can be especially helpful when getting ready to brainstorm.
 Some warm-up examples include:

 Coming up with synonyms and antonyms for random words